ilariae/ilariae/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
-- 🌙
-- 🌸
-- 🪐

 Section ideas:
 📚 Learning
 💻 Current projects

-- years of education and years of experience
-- certificates
-- what do i do and what have i done

-kaggle
-leetcode

 <details>
   <br />